West Virginia: Economy

-According to the World Bank, West Virginia's economy would nominally be the world's 69th-largest, behind Luxembourg and ahead of Bulgaria.
-The state has a projected nominal GDP of $85.434 billion in 2009 according to the Bureau of Economic Analysis report as of 2021, and a real GDP of $71.343 billion.
-The state's real GDP growth of 1.3% in 2021 was the 8th-best in the country.
+According to the U.S. Bureau of Economic Analysis, in 2025, West Virginia's gross domestic product was $109.276 billion and its per capita personal income was $57,932.
+As of May 2025, the state's unemployment rate was 3.8%.

 While per capita income fell 2.6% nationally in 2009, West Virginia's grew at 1.8%.
 Through the first half of 2010, exports from West Virginia topped $3 billion, growing 39.5% over the same period from the previous year and ahead of the national average by 15.7%.

 Forbes ranked Morgantown as the 10th-best small city in the nation to conduct business in 2010.
 The city is also home to West Virginia University, the 95th-best public university, according to U.S. News & World Report in 2011.
 The proportion of West Virginia's adult population with a bachelor's degree is the lowest in the U.S., at 17.3%.

 The net corporate income tax rate is 6.5% while business costs are 13% below the national average.

 The U.S. Bureau of Economic Analysis reported that in 2014 West Virginia's economy grew twice as fast as the next fastest-growing state east of the Mississippi River, ranking third alongside Wyoming and just behind North Dakota and Texas among the fastest-growing states.
+In 2025, 98.8% of businesses in West Virginia were small businesses, employing 47.4% of the state's workforce.